GoogleCloudPlatform/cloud-hackathons/hacks/gemini-ghack/README.md

 ### Success Criteria

-- Demonstrate your understanding of the Quotes application
+- Be able to give a detailed overview of the Quotes application: what are the use cases?
+What might be missing or could be improved?
+Gemini can help you decide
+- Explain the methods within the QuoteController class
 - Show Gemini Code Assist in action and understand how to refine prompts

 ### Learning Resources